CryptoSoc/GANGogh/README.md

 # GANGogh

+> Our primary motivation in studying GANs this semester was to try to apply a GAN-derived model to the generation of novel art.
+Much of the work in deep learning that has concerned itself with art generation has focused on style, and specifically the style of particular art pieces.

+> By building off of the GAN model, we hoped to build a deep-net that was capable of not only learning a distribution of the style and content components of many different pieces of art, but was also able to novelly combine these components to create new pieces of art.
+The task of novel content generation is much more difficult than applying the style from one particular piece of art to the content of another.

 Note: Code heavily inspired and built off of the improved wasserstein GAN training code available and found at: https://github.com/igul222/improved_wgan_training

+You can read more about the project [here](https://towardsdatascience.com/gangogh-creating-art-with-gans-8d087d8f74a1)

 ## Usage: